Stewarding God's Gifts

 - Don't be afraid to take risks: The servants who invested their talents took risks, but they also earned a great reward.
 Don't be afraid to step out of your comfort zone and try new things.

-Overcoming Fear and Doubt
+Overcoming Uncertainty and Self-Doubt

 Conclusion and Prayer